 5. Nonesuch Distillery

 The best place to sample Nonesuch gin is at Nonesuch!
-They do things the old-fashioned way in Forcett, and Head Distiller Rex Burdon loves to meet spirit enthusiasts in person.
+They do things the old-fashioned way and head distiller Rex Burdon loves to meet spirit enthusiasts in person.
 Being small batch and family run, be sure to call ahead.
 Rex offers a full-day Whisky Making Experience as well as tastes of his premium spirits including Nonesuch Sloe Gin and Dry Gin.
 It’s no ordinary sloe gin – sloes are foraged from hedgerows and trees brought to Tassie by early colonial settlers.
 Rex will tell you all about it when you visit.

 6. Hartshorn Distillery

-It’s a world first.
+It’s a world first!
 In Tasmania, you can enjoy gin made from sheep whey at Hartshorn Distillery.
-What’s more, it’s usually the Head Distiller, Ryan Hartshorn, passing the glass.
+What’s more, it’s usually the head distiller, Ryan Hartshorn, passing the glass.
 You’ll find Ryan at the Brooke Street Pier on Hobart’s waterfront, where he showcases his small batch vodka and gin, alongside his family’s Grandvewe Cheeses.
-Alternately, head down to Birchs Bay in Tasmania’s deep south where you can meet the sheep, and find out how Ryan converts whey into character-filled spirits.
+Alternately, head down to Birchs Bay in Tasmania’s south where you can meet the sheep, and find out how Ryan converts whey into character-filled spirits.
 The view over lunch is a stunner.

 7. Sud Polaire @ Institut Polaire

 Could this be Hobart’s coolest locale for winter?
-Institut Polaire is all about ‘cold hearted liquor.’
-The wine and spirits bar down by Hobart’s waterfront is all luxe, fur and style.
+Institut Polaire is all about ‘cold-hearted liquor.’
+This wine and spirits bar down by Hobart’s waterfront is all luxe, fur and style.
 Home to Süd Polaire gin and Domaine Simha wine, gin lovers get excited about their regular masterclasses.
 Gather your friends for six tasting samples, complete with detailed notes and shared cheese platter.
 Aromatic gins, carefully crafted cocktails, daily wine and spirit flights … Need we say more?